rkronen/Brook90_R/README.md

 As the second step the files can be downloaded and unpacked.

 #### Run the programm
+The first step is to open B90V4.Rmd.
+There the "projectpath" has to be changed.
+How this must be done is described there.
-To run the programm in R, the MainProg.R script has to be opened.
-Important changes that have to be done in MainProg.R are :
+Then to run the programm in R, the MainProg.Rmd script has to be opened.
+Important changes that have to be done in MainProg.Rmd are:

-* change the "PROJECTPATH", where you stored all the data on your computer
+* change the "projectpath", it has to be the same as in B90V4.Rmd
-* put the input data (meteorological data, precipitatin data, catchment parameters, .txt files) in the same folder, if it is not done yet
+* the the input data (meteorological data, precipitatin data, catchment parameters, .txt files) have to be in the same folder (is already done if you unpack the zip-folder)
 * change catchment parameters (located in "Input_data" - folder) in these files, if necessary:
     + canopy.txt
     + fixed.txt